Phoenix009/Notes/WiSe'23/Software_Engineering/Variability Modelling.md

 |$S = \mathscr{P}(F)$| Set of all possible feature selections|$\{\{\}, \{a\}, \{b\}, \{a, b\}\}$|
 |$\Phi \in \mathbb{B}_F$| Boolean formula over $F$| $a \Rightarrow b$|
 |$C$|System Variants/valid feature selections|$\{\{\}, \{b\}, \{a, b\}\}$|

+### Feature models as Feature Diagrams:
+Abstract Syntax:
+	!TODO

+#### From Feature Diagrams to Propositional Formulas

+### Feature Model Analysis:
+- Is a feature selection valid?
+- **Model Consistency**: Is there at least one valid feature selection?
+- **Selectable and De-selectable Features**: Is a given feature selectable given a prior configuration?
+- **Dead, Mortal and Immortal Features**: Which features must, must not and maybe selected?